llpeterson/security/trend.md

 network for disseminating and authenticating the routing state.
 Each peer maintains a full copy of the routing state.

-Putting it all together, resolving a name to its identity state works as follows.
+Putting it all together, [Figure 1](#blockstack) shows how resolving a name to its corresponding identity state works.
 Given a name, a client first queries a Blockstack peer for the corresponding public key and routing state (Step 1).
 Once it has the routing state, the client obtains the identity data by resolving the URL(s) contained within it and authenticates the identity information by verifying that it is signed by the name’s public key (Step 2).

 > [!NOTE|label:Broader Perspective]
 > To continue reading about the cloudification of the Internet, see